openfl/OpenFLDevelopersGuide/working-with-movie-clips/movie-clip-example-runtimeassetsexplorer.md

 }

-which gets the classpath of whichever asset is currently selected in the ComboBox (assetNameCbo.selectedItem.data), and uses the getDefinitionByName() function (from the flash.utils package) to obtain an actual reference to the asset’s class in order to create a new instance of that asset.
+which gets the classpath of whichever asset is currently selected in the ComboBox (assetNameCbo.selectedItem.data), and uses the getDefinitionByName() function (from the openfl.utils package) to obtain an actual reference to the asset’s class in order to create a new instance of that asset.